-By clicking the “begin orientation and apply now” button below, you will be led through a series of five pages of orientation information about our affordable homeownership program.
+- Step 1: Orientation – You will see a “Begin orientation and apply now” button below.
+You will be led through a series of five pages of orientation information about our affordable homeownership program.
 It is important that you read each page carefully and acknowledge that you understand the content of each page.

 Homeownership Program FAQ